Trust1Team/api-styleguide/json-guidelines/JsonGuidelines.md

 # JSON Guidelines

-These guidelines provides recommendations for defining JSON data at Zalando.
+These guidelines provides recommendations for defining JSON data at Trust1Team.
 JSON here refers to [RFC 7159](http://www.rfc-editor.org/rfc/rfc7159.txt) (which updates [RFC 4627](https://www.ietf.org/rfc/rfc4627.txt)), the “application/json” media type and custom JSON media types defined for APIs.
-The guidelines clarifies some specific cases to allow Zalando JSON data to have an idiomatic form across teams and services.
+The guidelines clarifies some specific cases to allow Trust1Team JSON data to have an idiomatic form across teams and services.

 ## Property Naming